Folderly Flash Send-readiness test Have Folderly fix this

 Why mailbox providers enforce this

-Gmail and Yahoo require DKIM for bulk senders, and DKIM alignment is the easiest way to pass DMARC.
-A failing DKIM signature means either the key isn't published, the selector is wrong, or a relay altered the message after signing.
+Gmail and Yahoo require DKIM for bulk senders, and DKIM alignment is often the most reliable way to pass DMARC.
+A failing DKIM signature means the key is missing, the selector is wrong, the DNS record is malformed, or a relay altered the message after signing.
+A weak but technically passing setup can still hide operational risk: old selectors, short keys, duplicate TXT records, or a signing domain no one recognizes.

 How to fix it